coreinfrastructure/best-practices-badge/doc/security.md

   Our style checking tools detect misleading indentation;
   <a href="http://www.dwheeler.com/essays/apple-goto-fail.html#indentation">this
   counters the mistake in the Apple goto fail vulnerability</a>.
-* Security vulnerability scanner (for finding new vulnerabilities).
+* Source code weakness analyzer (for finding vulnerabilities in custom code).
+  A source code weakness analyzer, also known as a security vulnerability scanner, examines the source code to identify vulnerabilities.
+  This is one of many kinds of "static analysis" tools, that is, a tool that doesn't run the code (and thus is not limited to examining only the cases of specific inputs).
-  We use brakeman, a static source code analyzer that focuses on finding security issues in Ruby on Rails applications.
+  We use brakeman, a source code weakness analyzer that focuses on finding security issues in Ruby on Rails applications.
   Note that this is separate from the automatic detection of third-party components with publicly-known vulnerabilities;